7 min read Updated 18 May 2026

 Lock down my finances

-Ask the bank to block gambling transactions.
+Ask the bank to block gambling transactions — every UK high-street bank supports this in-app.
 Switch to a prepaid card with low limits.
 Give a trusted person temporary oversight.
 Make it physically hard to spend on gambling.

-The formula: blocking tools + self-exclusion + professional support + trigger management = your best chance at breaking free.
+The formula: blocking tools + self-exclusion + professional support + trigger management + finance lock-down = your best shot at breaking free.
+Each layer makes relapse a little harder.

 I'm not alone — and there are real solutions

-I recognize a lot of myself in what I’ve read.
-But what I take away is this: I’m not alone, and there are concrete things I can start today — blocking software on every screen, a call to a helpline, an appointment with a therapist.
-Each barrier makes relapse less likely.
+I recognise a lot of myself in what I've read.
+But what I take away is this: I'm not alone, and there are concrete things I can start today — a blocker on every screen, a self-exclusion sign-up, a phone call to National Council on Problem Gambling, an appointment with a therapist.
+Each barrier makes the next relapse less likely.

-Recovery isn’t instant.
-It’s a series of small, deliberate barriers between you and the next bet.
+Recovery isn't an instant flip.
+It's a stack of small, deliberate barriers between you and the next bet.
 Every one of those barriers matters.

 Frequently asked questions

-If you recognize several DSM-5 criteria over the past 12 months — chasing losses, lying, failed attempts to stop, financial damage — you likely have a gambling disorder.
-A self-test like the PGSI can help, but only a professional can give a formal diagnosis.
+If you recognise several DSM-5 criteria over the last 12 months — chasing losses, lying, failed attempts to stop, financial damage — you likely meet the threshold for gambling disorder.
+A short self-test like the PGSI can help you put numbers on it, but only a clinician can give a formal diagnosis.

 Yes — recovery is absolutely possible.
-Most effective approach: CBT (Cognitive Behavioral Therapy) combined with blocking tools and support groups.
-However, like other addictions, the risk of relapse never fully disappears, especially after emotional shocks.
-Long-term vigilance is key.
+The most evidence-backed approach is CBT (Cognitive Behavioural Therapy) combined with on-device blocking and peer support.
+Like other addictions, the risk of relapse never fully disappears, especially after emotional shocks.
+Long-term vigilance is the rule.

-Dedicated blocking software like OFFBET works across phones, tablets, and computers.
-It blocks 200,000+ gambling domains — including new sites — and is PIN-protected so you can’t disable it impulsively.
-You can also ask your bank to block gambling transactions.
+Use a dedicated blocker like OFFBET across phone, tablet and laptop.
+It catches 390,000+ gambling domains (new sites included) and is PIN-protected so you can't disable it impulsively.
+Also ask your bank to block gambling transactions — every UK high-street bank supports this.

-Gambling addiction rewires the brain’s reward system — it creates cognitive distortions (illusion of control, near-miss effect) that make rational decisions nearly impossible in the moment.
-Combining external barriers (blocking tools) with professional therapy gives you the best chance.
+Gambling rewires the brain's reward system.
+It builds cognitive distortions — the illusion of control, the near-miss effect, the gambler's fallacy — that make rational decisions almost impossible in the moment.
+Pairing external barriers (blocking) with internal work (therapy) is what makes recovery sticky.

 Key takeaways

-• Searching for help = the first step — you’re already ahead of 80% of problem gamblers who never ask
+• Searching for help is the first step.
+You're already ahead of the 80% who never ask.

-• DSM-5 criteria help objectify — chasing, lying, failed stops, financial damage
+• DSM-5 criteria objectify the problem.
+Chasing, lying, failed stops, financial damage — four or more over a year is the line.

-• Willpower alone isn’t enough — the environment is designed against you
+• Willpower alone rarely works.
+The environment is engineered against you.

-• 6-step plan — block + self-exclude + talk + therapy + triggers + finances
+• Six-step plan: block + self-exclude + National Council on Problem Gambling + therapist + triggers + finances.